 - Distorted sense of time

-These effects can last anywhere from three to six hours, when users take one or two pills.
-The effects may vary in larger doses or when users combine Ecstasy with the use of other illicit substances; additionally, many take a second dose if the first is not strong enough to create the desired effect.
+These effects can last from three to six hoursafter taking one or two pills.
+The effects may vary in larger doses or when combining Ecstasy with other illicit substances; additionally, many take a second dose if the first is not strong enough to create the desired effect.

 Signs of Ecstasy Abuse